hjpunzalan/toastmaster/README.md

 ## General info
 It is a member club with a dashboard, discussion board, speech posts and member list.
 Its main usage is explicitly for communication purposes within club members.
 There is a user-level heirarchy consisting of normal users, moderator and admin.
 Committee members of a toastmaster club typically are able to control user actions and are the only one able to register, activate and deactivate users.

+Unfortunately, sendGrid mail service without a DNS may be blocked by some email providers such as Outlook thus, some features such as forgetting password may not work in the live demo.

 ## Challenges
 This is the first web application I have created from scratch.
 I have borrowed knowledge and experience from online courses to create this.
 I wanted it to be created with quality and able to be deployed for production.
 With these in mind I faced the following challenges:
 - Security (eg. JWT stored within cookies)